A middle school teacher faces charges from alleged drug overdose in classroom

 Frank Thompson, 57, is being charged with possession of a controlled dangerous substance, possession of drug paraphernalia and endangering the welfare of children.

 On Nov.
-29, 2022, the Westfield, New Jersey police department received a report from the resource officer at Roosevelt Intermediate School that Thompson, an art teacher, was unconscious in a second floor classroom.
+29, 2022, the Westfield, N.J., police department received a report from the resource officer at Roosevelt Intermediate School that Thompson, an art teacher, was unconscious in a second floor classroom.

 "Thompson was discovered and observed in distress by students and was actively being treated by a school nurse," the police said in a statement Friday.